-Investing in silver and prepping for an economic collapse somewhat go hand in hand.
+Investing in silver and prepping for an economic or societal collapse somewhat go hand in hand.

 If a doomsday scenario really does play out there is much more you can do to prepare for yourself and your family than just buying silver.